The War Between the Land and the Sea: Release date and news for Doctor Who spin-off

 Another returning character is more of a deep cut: General Austin Pierce (Colin McFarlane), who previously appeared in the 2009 miniseries Torchwood: Children of Earth.

-The cast will also include Adrian Lukis, Patrick Baladi, Francesca Corney, Mei Mac, Vincent Franklin, Waleed Hammad, Iestyn Arwel, Hannah Donaldson, Manpreet Bachu and Ann Akinjirin – all currently playing undisclosed roles.
+The cast will also include Adrian Lukis, Patrick Baladi, Francesca Corney, Mei Mac, Vincent Franklin, Waleed Hammad, Iestyn Arwel, Hannah Donaldson, Manpreet Bachu and Ann Akinjirin.
+Some of their new characters have been announced, while others are still unknown.

 There's obviously a lot of speculation about potential cameos from other Doctor Who stars, but we're not expecting to see Ncuti Gatwa (or Billie Piper) during the gap between seasons fifteen and sixteen of the main show.